MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -SignatureDisableUpdateOnStartupWithoutEngine
-Remove whether to initiate definition updates even if no antimalware engine is present.
+Indicates that the cmdlet removes whether to initiate definition updates even if no antimalware engine is present.

 ```yaml
 Type: SwitchParameter